boson-project/functions/FAQ.md

 ## How do I Use Boson Functions?

-For Function projects, a developer uses the `faas` CLI for project creation and deployment.
+For Function projects, a developer uses the `func` CLI for project creation and deployment.
 To get started using Boson Functions now, please follow the [step by step tutorial](tutorial.md).

 ### How does a Function Project get built?

-The `faas` CLI uses the CNCF Buildpack API to create a container image.
+The `func` CLI uses the CNCF Buildpack API to create a container image.
 The [buildpacks](https://github.com/boson-project/buildpacks/) are based on and extend Red Hat UBI 8 and UBI 8 Minimal images.